Skip to content

 • Humphrey v Bennett [2024] BCC 33; [2023] EWCA Civ 1433: Acting (led by Steven Reed) for the respondents on this long-running derivative action involving alleged diversions of opportunity, conflicts of interest, and allegations of fraud.
 Harry has appeared successfully before both the High Court and the Court of Appeal, where his submissions about the statutory relief available to directors were unanimously accepted by the court.
 The most recent judgment ([2025] EWHC 448 (Ch)) deals with novel issues in the law of unjust enrichment and knowing receipt of registered land.

 • Durnont Enterprises Ltd v M-JWK Management: Acting for defendants to a complex, multi-jurisdictional derivative claim said to be worth over €100million.
-The claims involve allegations of breach of contract and breach of foreign law quasi-fiduciary duties in relation to a Polish investment fund
+The claims involve allegations of breach of contract and breach of foreign law quasi-fiduciary duties in relation to a Polish investment fund.

 • A v B: As sole counsel, acting on behalf of a major US company seeking to recover fraudulently misappropriated moneys from its former Chief Executive Officer.
 The claim involved allegations of breach of fiduciary and statutory duty in England and in an overseas jurisdiction.